Mid-1960s Amnesia Thriller Captures Mid-century Trauma And Tragedy

 As solidly represented by Gregory Peck, the very postwar image of stolidly reassuring masculine strength, his David Stillwell may be unaware that Idlewild has been renamed Kennedy Airport — indicating a more national level of trauma between his missing years of 1963 and 1965 — but his character’s staunch willingness to confront those hard truths head-on propels the plot through its many layers of surface realism.
 Bridging a loose trilogy between screenwriter Peter Stone’s earlier Charade (1963) and later Arabesque (1966) — forming a companion piece of sorts with Stone’s much later script for the New York City-shot, Walter Matthau-starring The Taking of Pelham One Two Three (1974) — the similar close concern with picturesque location, a near-sadistic facility with character- (and audience-) deception, and its hard-edged treatment of light-surface subject matter exact a price on its characters (and audiences) for all Mirage’s surface-level ease.

-As in the earlier and later films — along with the realistic character portraits that makes Taking such a joy among visceral 1970s thrillers — each satisfying yet discomforting plot revelation comes, in the specific case of Mirage, with the bashed-in skull of a lobby guard memorably named Joe Turtle (Neil Fitzgerald), the perfunctory shooting in a blind alley — by a steel-rimmed, glasses-wearing ally (George Kennedy) — that marks the ignoble end of Jack Weston’s Lester down a blind alley; a senior citizen hitman (House Jameson) rushing across a busy parkway and fatally failing to collect his profession’s only form of social security at a busy parkway crossing, and — most disconcertingly — a charmingly rumpled private detective being abruptly strangled with a live telephone wire.
+As in the earlier and later films — along with the realistic character portraits that makes Taking such a joy among visceral 1970s thrillers — each satisfying yet discomforting plot revelation comes, in the specific case of Mirage, with the bashed-in skull of a lobby guard memorably named Joe Turtle (Neil Fitzgerald), a perfunctory shooting in a blind alley — by a steel-rimmed, glasses-wearing ally (George Kennedy) — that marks the ignoble end of Jack Weston’s Lester down a blind alley; a senior citizen hitman (House Jameson) rushing across a busy parkway and fatally failing to collect his profession’s only form of social security at a busy parkway crossing, and — most disconcertingly — a charmingly rumpled private detective being abruptly strangled with a live telephone wire.
 Each innocent’s and not-so-innocent’s demise brings Stillwell closer to the “truth”, with the last climactically precipitating both the unglamorously violent breakdown of the film’s star and his character’s mental breakthrough.
 In story terms, the traumatic truth of the film’s past 90 minutes is finally revealed, but at a considerable cost to Stillwell’s own forgotten complicity in the plot’s multiplicity of tragic outcomes: it is neither literal exaggeration nor figurative understatement to say that through the cunning misdirection of the film’s quotidian style, our postwar breadwinner has got his uptown-coiffured hair-style mussed.